 Also See: Discover Washington’s Murals

-Lunch and Wine Tasting at Red Mountain AVA
+Lunch and Wine Tasting

 Wine tasting at Fidélitas.

-Explore Howard Amon Park or Visit the REACH Museum
+Explore a Park or Museum

 Established as a park in 1911, Howard Amon Park transformed along with the community over the years with the addition of Manhattan Project workers.
 Richland residents have congregated for events and recreational activities here for over a hundred years.
 As a riverfront, multi-use recreational area, Howard Amon Park is the perfect way to experience the natural beauty of Richland.
 Hire a boat and set out on the Columbia River, take a stroll along the extensive riverside path, or relax on the beach.
 Depending on when you visit, you may have the chance to catch an art festival or music event at the park.